 At Universal Janitorial Services, we’re often asked about our policies, whether they are about securing your property, cleaning your facility, or maintaining quality standards, so we thought it might be interesting to explore the different aspects of what to look for when choosing a commercial cleaning company.
 Here are a couple of items to think about, and we’ll offer more in our future blog posts.

-Cleaning is not one of the top priorities of running your business, it just needs to be exceptional without you having to spend time on follow-up and managing it.
+Cleaning is not one of the top priorities of running your business, so most companies outsource their commercial cleaning needs to focus their efforts on where they can add the most value.
+Commercial cleaning services just needs to be exceptional without you having to spend time on follow-up and managing it.
+If you have to follow up, the the value of outsourcing it is drastically reduced.

 No one will ever notice the “cleaner” if they deliver a constant high-quality service … so if the quality is consistent, no spots missed, then the service is great .. or?